prancer-io/cloud-validation-framework/docs/docs/snapshots/terraform.md

 # Snapshot configuration file

-To configure a **Terraform** snapshot, copy the following code to a file named `snapshot.json` in your container's folder.
+To setup a **Terraform** snapshot configuration file, copy the following code to a file named `snapshot.json` in your container's folder.

 > <NoteTitle>Notes: Naming conventions</NoteTitle>
 >